rust-lang/rust/text/0000-intra-rustdoc-links.md

 We have yet to analyze in which cases this is necessary, and this syntax is currently not described in [the reference's section on paths][ref-paths].

-## Linking to external documentation
+## Linking to External Documentation

 Currently, Rustdoc is able to link to external crates, and renders documentation for all dependencies by default.